What is a Focus Group Discussion?

 Second, facilitators must ensure that their bias is not evident.
 Otherwise, it will veer the trajectory of the conversation.
 They must be also be active in ensuring that active participants do not overpower subdued participants during the discussion.

 Don’t rely on paper for taking notes during your next focus group discussion.
-Over 150 partners have collected over 20 million data points through our mobile data collection app Collect!
+Start collecting high-quality data using low-cost mobiles with Collect, our mobile data collection app.
+Start your free trial now!

 Note: This article was originally published on 15 September 2015, then refreshed and updated on 11 September 2017.